Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-sysctl-parameters-on-nodes/guide.en-gb.md

 > $ kubectl run busybox --image=busybox:latest --rm=true -it --privileged=true -- sysctl -a
 > ```
 >
-> This command will create a privileged busybox pod, will print all "sysctl" variables then delete the pod.
+> This command will create a privileged busybox pod that prints all available sysctl values and deletes the pod.

 ## Step 2: Test if the changes were applied correctly

-In order to check if the Inotify value has been changed properly, you can escalate a shell into a pod :
+In order to check if the inotify value has been changed properly, you can execute a shell into a pod:

 ```bash
 $ kubectl exec -it <pod> -- cat /proc/sys/fs/inotify/max_user_watches